A biographically inspired look at ideas, projects and other research from engineer-designer Bret Victor.

 In 2013, Alan Kay began a new research chapter, a spinoff of sorts of his Viewpoints Research Institute, with support from German software giant SAP.
 The group was to be called CDG, Communications Design Group, a comically vague name that would allow the group to look into whatever they found interesting.
-Not much of that organisation or its projects survives, as far as I can tell.
+Not much of that organisation or its projects survives today, as far as I can tell.

 In any case, Victor joined in, and together with Kay they attracted a whole bunch of people to work with them.
 The group officially started around 2014 or so, eventually establishing, among other things, a vision and prototypes for what later became Dynamicland.
 Building on his previous work on interface design and tools for thought, Victor focused on software that could allow citizens and scientists to model and understand systems, further expanding the reach of his methods.
 For this, CDG set up a research lab in Oakland, California.

 Unfortunately, the CDG champion at SAP suddenly left, and the promised long term funding quickly started to look much more unstable.
 In 2016, as the SAP deal was dying, mostly the same CDG crowd signed up with Y Combinator Research to form HARC, Human Advancement Research Community, only to have the funding rug pulled from under them again, in 2017.
 It's not clear what the funding model is today.

 Despite the research group turbulence, Victor took a hard look at everything he had worked on and synthesised a vision for a future in which we have left the confines of the touch screen behind, and have regained the full use of our bodies, our presence.
 In a nutshell, the idea was to take the tool concepts Victor had been exploring for years, and to pull them out of the computer into the real world.
 With this, the room, the spatial environment, becomes the tool.